Aviemore to Carrbridge non-motorised user route study

 In recognition of the Scottish Government’s wider commitment to promote active travel in Scotland, Transport Scotland is undertaking a Route Study into the provision of a Non-Motorised User (NMU) facility between the communities of Aviemore and Carrbridge.

-A consultation is now underway to seek thoughts on the preferred route design.
-Public exhibitions were held in Aviemore on 25 May and in Carrbridge on 26 May.
+A consultation was carried out to seek thoughts on the preferred route design.
+Public exhibitions were held in Aviemore on 25 May 2022 and in Carrbridge on 26 May 2022.

 Baseline Assessment